 The Stonewall Motor Lodge Today

 The rooms have been substantially upgraded with new flooring, completely remodeled bathrooms, and all the tech the modern traveler demands.
-Each room is equipped with a 32” flat screen smart TV, fast wifi and keyless entry.
-You’ll be given an access code as part of your reservation, which makes check-in super easy.
+Each room is equipped with a 32” flat screen smart TV, fast WiFi and keyless entry.
+You’ll be given an access code as part of your reservation, which makes for easy check in.

 Note: there’s no cable TV or regular phone service, nor is there a traditional front desk.
 There’s onsite management and you’ll be given instructions on how to contact them when you finalize your reservation.